The 10 Best Ankle Weights

 video play icon

 This wiki has been updated 34 times since it was first published in July of 2015.
 Wearing a set of ankle weights as you go about your day can help you build muscle and burn calories without stepping into a fitness center or breaking into a jog.
 They're also a great way to add intensity to your workout routines.
 Available in a variety of weight combinations, they can serve as a nice complement to rehabilitation programs, as well, but be sure to consult your doctor first.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Wulinjoin Exercise